 Muscles of the hip and thigh

-2. Learn about the attachments, innervation and functions of the muscle groups as well as of the individual muscles in each group.
+- Learn about the attachments, innervation and functions of the muscle groups as well as the individual muscles in each group.

 The muscles of the hip and thigh are divided into three major groups:

-If you would like to focus on either of the muscle groups and the canal formed by some of the adductor muscles, have a look at the following video tutorials:
+If you would like to focus on any particular one of the muscle groups, have a look at the following video tutorials:

 Take a quiz

 Take our quiz, designed on the basis of spaced repetition, to solidify your knowledge and discover potential weak spots.

 If you want to be challenged even further, try out our customizable quiz and select the specific topic which you want to be quizzed on.

 Take a closer look at the muscles of the hip and thigh from an anterior perspective in the gallery below.